What corporate structure is, explore the most common types, and learn how it shapes governance, ownership, and strategic decision-making.

 creates the corporate equivalent of traffic gridlock.
 When multiple people believe they have authority over the same decisions, or when no one knows who should make specific types of decisions, paralysis sets in.
 Clear decision rights aren't just about efficiency—they're about accountability and strategic execution.

-The solution isn't a perfect initial design—that's impossible in dynamic business environments.
+The answer isn't to have a perfect first design—that’s not possible in dynamic business environments.

 The best way to understand corporate structure is to examine how successful companies organize themselves to achieve specific strategic objectives.
 Three companies stand out for their distinctive and effective structural approaches.

-Demonstrates how large technology companies can maintain entrepreneurial agility within a structured framework.
+Illustrates how big tech companies can be agile and entrepreneurial inside a structured framework.

 Proves that centralized structures can drive innovation and market leadership when properly designed.
 Despite its massive scale, Apple maintains a functional organization where design, engineering, marketing, and operations report directly to senior leadership.